The Free Starship

 IV.
 The Journey

-And the ship is free.
+The tanks fill.
+The ship is free.

-Refueling turns distance into itinerary.
+Refuelling turns distance into itinerary.

 V. Death is Slow, Not Spectacular

-The universe doesn’t kill spacecraft violently.
-It kills them slowly, by attrition.
+The universe kills spacecraft slowly, by attrition.

 Biology has maintained closed metabolic cycles for billions of years.
 Algae.
 Microbiomes.
 Hydroponic systems.
-The same convergence of biotechnology, materials, and computing that is reshaping life on Earth becomes, aboard a free starship, a question of survival.
-The ISS achieves ~98% water recycling.[12][13]
-The mission needs 99%.
-Oxygen closure lags further — roughly 50% on the ISS, against a mission target far higher.[14]
+So the same convergence of biotechnology, materials, and computing that is reshaping life on Earth becomes, aboard a free starship, a means of survival.

-It is, in the oldest sense of the word, a vessel.
+Humanity must design Arcadia to be, in the oldest sense of the word, a vessel.

 VI.
 The Galaxy

-Commercial fusion power moving from laboratory physics into engineering programmes.
-Fusion propulsion building on that base.
-Life support closing the loop.
+Commercial fusion leaves the laboratory.
+Fusion propulsion builds on that base.
+Life support narrows the gap between the ISS’s 98% and the 99% the mission requires.
 A ship capable of indefinite Solar System exploration is a late-21st-century programme.
-The interstellar extension follows the same architecture — only the propulsion mode changes.

 Empires were built on logistics.
 Long-range travel required bases.
 Bases required control.
 Control became empire.
-That was not incidental — it was necessary.

 The supply chain was the empire.

+VIII.
 The Map and the Vessel

 The Solar Gravitational Lens showed that seeing no longer requires going.